 Following the loss of Master Pat, Master Dave became the sole Chief Instructor and began teaching on a full time basis.
 Other instructors continued to teach part time and Stuart Holliday and Mark Willoughby were appointed joint Assistant Chief Instructors.
 Together they gave the club a balanced and strong leadership.

-As we enter our fifth decade the club continues to change and evolve.
+All who support CTF are working very hard to keep CTF the fantastic club that it has always been.
+As we enter our sixth decade the club continues to change and evolve.
 In the early years the bulk of our students were males in their 20’s, but now we have a real cross section of male and female, young and…. not so young!
 It is common to see parents training in the same class as their children.
 Why sit at the side and watch your children when you could be experiencing all the positives of this fantastic martial art yourself?

 This mix of gender, age and ability has led to a real camaraderie amongst the students and everyone helps and supports their colleagues.
 This means there is a real family feel to the club and consequently our retention of students is extremely high.